astroumd/lmtoy/docs/masking.md

 ## masking and flagging in other packages

+This can be confusing to newcomers, as each package has different concepts how they deal with masking and flagging.

 * python mask:    True means a bad value
 * casa mask:      False and 0 marks masked, i.e. excluded, pixels
 * miriad mask:    true is a good value, which when the bit in the mask file is 1
+* class:          here a window is defined where the polynomial is NOT fit.
+* gipsy:          the BLANK value (a FITS concept) controlled by the user via a task
+* NEMO mask:      0 means a good pixel (in pratice not currently used)
+* AIPS:
 * C:              0 is false, 1 (non-zero actually) is true

 flagging is an easier concept; if you flag, it's bad data.
 This seems to be the approach in CASA's uv flagging.
 The lingo